davidr9708/USArrests-Clustering/README.md

 | High crime rates   | 12.165  | 255.250  | 68.400   | 29.165  |
 | Medium crime rates | 5.841   | 141.882  | 72.470   | 18.823  |

-The clusters found can be classified as:
-- Low crime rates
-- Medium crime rates
-- High crime rates

 The **low crime rates cluster** was the only one with a lower mean percentage of urban population, the possible hypotheses might be:
 - There is an underreporting about the crime cases in rural states, which might explain why they got the lowest crime rates.